Faculty Handbook: Benefits and Employment

 The following list represents several major elements of the fringe benefits package.
 Please note that all faculty members appointed at least half-time in a regular position are eligible to participate in the following programs.
 As a condition of employment, all employees must enroll for benefits within 31 days of the appointment date to be guaranteed enrollment.

 - Medical Insurance: Employees may choose from the Point of Service Plan or the Classic Plan.
 The University of Arkansas health coverage plan is administered by UMR, a division of United Health Care.
 Through UMR, employees will have access to a nation-wide network of participating providers.
-For a comparison of the coverages available see http://hr.uark.edu/Medical_Plan_Comparison.pdf.
-The university's contribution for 75-100 percent appointed employees for the Point of Service Plan will average 73.519 percent (Fayetteville) and 74.295 percent (Division of Agriculture).
-The university's contribution for 75-100 percent appointed employees for the Classic Plan will average 81.178 percent (Fayetteville) and 79.905 percent (Division of Agriculture) (Premiums for employees with appointments of 50-74 percent will be prorated.)
-For a full premium listing, see http://hr.uark.edu/Insurance_Premiums.pdf.
+For a comparison of the coverages available see http://hr.uark.edu/documents/medical-plan-comparison.pdf.
+The university's contribution for 75-100 percent appointed employees for the Point of Service Plan will average 74.268 percent.
+The university's contribution for 75-100 percent appointed employees for the Classic Plan will average 81.710 percent (Premiums for employees with appointments of 50-74 percent will be prorated.)
+For a full premium listing, see http://hr.uark.edu/documents/Insurance_Premiums.pdf.
 The Board of Trustees of the University of Arkansas reserves the right to change, amend, discontinue or terminate the plan at any time.

 - Regular Life Insurance: provides coverage equal to the employee’s salary, up to a $50,000 maximum.
 The university pays the entire cost of this life insurance coverage.
 This program is mandatory for all eligible employees.

-- Dependent Life Insurance: provides coverage of $10,000, $15,000, or $20,000 for the employee’s spouse and 50 percent of spouse coverage per eligible dependent child to age 19 (unless a full-time student, then to age 25).
+- Dependent Life Insurance: provides coverage of $10,000, $15,000, or $20,000 for the employee’s spouse and 50 percent of spouse coverage per eligible dependent child to age 26.
 The employee pays 100 percent of this coverage.
-For a list of premiums see http://hr.uark.edu/Insurance_Premiums.pdf.
+For a list of premiums see http://hr.uark.edu/documents/Insurance_Premiums.pdf.

-- Accidental Death and Dismemberment Insurance: may be elected in $25,000 increments from a minimum of $25,000 to a maximum of $300,000 (for salaries under $20,000: limited to closest $25,000 increment equal to 15 times the annual salary).
-The employee may also cover a family with 60 percent of employee coverage for spouse and 20 percent of the coverage for eligible dependent child(ren) to age 25.
+- Accidental Death and Dismemberment Insurance: may be elected in $25,000 increments from a minimum of $25,000 to a maximum of $300,000.
+The employee may also cover a family with 60 percent of employee coverage for spouse and 20 percent of the coverage for eligible dependent child(ren) to age 26.
 The employee pays the entire amount for this coverage.
-For a list of premiums see http://hr.uark.edu/Insurance_Premiums.pdf.
+For a list of premiums see http://hr.uark.edu/documents/Insurance_Premiums.pdf.

 - Long-term Disability Insurance: provides 60 percent of salary (after a waiting period) that is coordinated with Social Security and Workers’ Compensation benefits.
 The university will provide coverage, at no cost, for up to $20,000 in salary.
 This program is mandatory for all eligible employees.

-- Participation in a retirement plan: is mandatory for all benefits-eligible faculty/staff.
-At new hire, eligible employees will have 31 days to make an irrevocable decision to participate in either a Defined Contribution Plan (403B/457B) or a Defined Benefit Plan (Arkansas Public Employees Retirement System).
-The UA providers for the Defined Contribution 403B/457B plans: are TIAA-CREF and Fidelity.
-The University will contribute a sum equal to 5 percent of the employee’s salary into TIAA-CREF and/or Fidelity for retirement benefits with no employee contribution required for benefits-eligible employees.
-Employees may elect to have a portion of their salaries contributed to their retirement accounts on either a tax-deferred or Roth after tax basis.
-Benefits-eligible employee contributions to retirement will be matched by the University, not to exceed a 10 percent University contribution.
+- Participation in a Defined Contribution 403B/457B plan retirement plan: is mandatory for all benefits-eligible faculty/staff.
+The UA providers are TIAA and Fidelity.
+Effective July 1, 2016, all benefits-eligible employees of the University of Arkansas were required to contribute 1% of their eligible salaries to retirement, with the required employee contribution increasing by 1% each July 1 until the maximum employee required contribution of 5% is reached July 1, 2020.
+The University will contribute a sum equal to 5 percent of the employee’s salary into TIAA and/or Fidelity for retirement benefits when the employees’ combined required and voluntary contribution do not exceed 5 percent and will match employee contributions over 5% up to a maximum employer contribution of 10%.
+Employee required contributions are tax-deferred.
+Employees may elect to contribute their voluntary contributions on either a tax-deferred or Roth after tax basis.
 Employees may also contribute an amount greater than 10 percent up to maximums allowable by IRS regulations.
-The Defined Contribution Plans are immediately vested for faculty and non-classified staff and delayed vested for classified staff.
+Employees hired July 1, 2016, and after will be vested in the retirement accounts after 24 consecutive months of employment in a benefits-eligible position.
 The 457B plan allows employees to tax defer additional contributions after they have reached their tax-deferred limits under the 403B plan.
 PLEASE NOTE: The combined total of matching employer contributions for Defined Contribution plans cannot exceed 10 percent of the employee’s salary, including the 5 percent mandatory employer contribution.
-See Human Resources website at http://hr.uark.edu/benefits/default.aspx for the most current retirement information.
+See Human Resources website at http://hr.uark.edu/benefits/retirement/index.php for the most current retirement information.

 - The Cafeteria Plan (per IRS Code, section 125): allows employees to “tax shelter” major medical, dental, and vision insurance premiums from federal, state, and Social Security taxes.
 This requires employees to sign-up and a “drop” period is allowed once a year.
 In addition, the university also offers a “flexible spending account” program for unreimbursed medical and dependent care expenses.